 How to Invest in Money Market Funds?

 Investing in money market funds is easy and straightforward.
-Now that we have covered the basics about money market funds, let us see how can you actually invest in them.
+Now that we have covered the basics about money market funds, let us see how you can actually invest in them.

 Here is a step-by-step procedure to guide you through the process.